westerveltco/django-q-registry/README.md

 - Python 3.8, 3.9, 3.10, 3.11, or 3.12
 - Django 3.2, 4.2, or 5.0
 - Django Q2 1.4.3 or later
+    - This package has only been tested with the Django ORM broker.
+The other's may work, but they have not been tested.

 ## Getting Started